isomerpages/moe-yiochukangsec/_our-family/Students/Students Code of Conduct.md

 <b>* Caning is only applicable to boys.</b>

-Girls are subjected to other disciplinary actions e.g. suspension.
+Girls are subjected to other disciplinary actions&nbsp;e.g. suspension.

 <b>* Caning is only applicable to boys.</b>